Why some drivers always have a clean car interior — and the simple habits behind it

 Small spaces in a car collect dust and crumbs over time.
 Cup holders and seat crevices often go unnoticed.
 You can use a soft-bristle brush to loosen the dust from vents before wiping them clean.
 A toothbrush works well for tight spaces between buttons and seams.
 You can also use a handheld vacuum to reach under seats where debris hides.
 Taking a few extra minutes to clean hidden spots makes a big difference.

-Keeping your car interior clean doesn’t have to be a hassle; it starts with the right tool.
+Keeping your car interior clean doesn’t have to be a hassle with the right tool.
 A vacuum cleaner, especially a small handheld one made for cars, can make all the difference.
 It’s perfect for quick touch-ups when crumbs or dirt start to collect, and its strong suction pulls debris from carpets, seats, and floor mats with ease.
-Over time, a regular vacuuming routine helps prevent dust and grime from accumulating and becoming a bigger mess.
-Stashing a portable vacuum in your trunk means you’re always ready for a quick clean, and just like that, your car stays feeling fresh, tidy, and prepared for the next drive.
+A regular vacuuming routine helps prevent dust and grime from accumulating and becoming a bigger mess.
+Stashing a portable vacuum in your trunk means you’re always ready for a quick clean, and your car stays feeling fresh, tidy, and ready for the next drive.

 Keeping your car interior clean doesn’t have to feel overwhelming.
 In fact, it’s much more manageable when you break it down into small, simple steps.
 With the right tools and a few simple habits, your car can stay fresh, tidy, and organized with minimal effort.